-Okay this one isn’t a specific celebration, unless you count the party in your mouth.
+Sure this one’s not a celebration, unless you count the party in your mouth.
 This shop’s must try is the Mangonada, a frozen Mexican treat that is made of mango ice cream, chopped mangos and a mix of chili spices and tamarind candy.
-They also serve several kid friendly fruit flavors.
-Stop by their Oakland (3340 E 12th St, Oakland) or San Francisco (2590 Mission St., San Francisco) shop during or after the festivals.
+They also serve several kid friendly fruit flavors and other Latin flavors and treats.
+Stop by their Oakland (3340 E 12th St, Oakland) or San Francisco (2590 Mission St., San Francisco) shop while at the festivals.

 What’s your favorite, local Cinco de Mayo event?
 Tell us about it below!